Subscribe to Our Newsletter for a Chance to Win a Natural Wellness Backpack!

 In this article:

-Crohn’s disease (CD) and ulcerative colitis (colitis or UC) are the most common disorders in a group of auto-immune GI diseases referred to as inflammatory bowel diseases (IBDs).
-Crohn’s may develop anywhere in the digestive tract; ulcerative colitis is limited to the large intestine and rectum.
+Crohn’s disease (CD) and ulcerative colitis are the most common diagnoses in a group of autoimmune conditions called inflammatory bowel disease (IBD).
+Crohn’s can develop anywhere in the digestive tract; ulcerative colitis is limited to the large intestine and rectum.

-• Elimination/challenge diets or other approaches to reducing food triggers (including elemental diets5Hunter J. Elemental diet and the nutritional treatment of Crohn’s disease.
+• Elimination/challenge diets, including elemental diets5Hunter J. Elemental diet and the nutritional treatment of Crohn’s disease.
 Gastroenterol Hepatol Bed Bench.
-2015;8(1):4-5.) to prevent or curtail flare-ups.
+2015;8(1):4-5., to identify food triggers.

-• Curcumin in tincture, capsule, or whole turmeric powder form to reduce inflammation.
-However, there are contraindications to the use of turmeric.
-For instance, turmeric should be avoided in patients who readily form calcium oxalate kidney stones.
+• Curcumin is available in tincture, capsule, or powder form to help reduce inflammation.
+However, there are contraindications for some patients, including those prone to forming calcium oxalate kidney stones.

 • Probiotics modulate the immune system and prevent flare-ups.